hashicorp/terraform-provider-azurerm/website/docs/r/api_management_logger.html.markdown

 * `application_insights` - (Optional) An `application_insights` block as documented below.

-* `buffered` - (Optional) Indicates whether records are buffered in the Logger before publishing.
+* `buffered` - (Optional) Specifies whether records should be buffered in the Logger prior to publishing.
 Defaults to `true`.

 * `description` - (Optional) A description of this Logger.